headsquad/serverless-offline-express/README.md

 ## Highlights

 * Configuration possibilities range from zero-config
-* Combine in same running process all HTTP handlers based on Express request/response.
+* Combine in same running process all HTTP and PubSub handlers based on Express request/response.
 * Support TypeScript functions execution
 * Express 4 support
 * Support NPM and Yarn for packaging